-There is a growing food box meal kit trend in Australia (such as Hello Fresh and Marley Spoon).
+There is a growing food box meal kit trend in Australia (such as Hello Fresh, Marley Spoon and Aussie Farmers Direct).
 These generally include portioned ingredients and simple recipes that allow consumers to quickly create their meal.
-They now capture 1.5% of total households (around 150,000 households) in 8 months to May 2018 (Source: Nielsen Homescan Grocery E-Commerce Survey).
+They now capture 0.8% of the online grocery market (Source: Nielsen Homescan Grocery E-Commerce Survey).

-Place of fresh meat purchase by average customer spend and market share
+Place of fresh meat purchase by average weekly customer spend and market share